lonewanderer27/Camp-Buddy-Toolbox/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the The GNU General Public License v3.0.
+Camp Buddy Toolbox is distributed under the The GNU General Public License v3.0.
 See `COPYING` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>